Oasixer/ShopifyChallenge2021/README.md

 I fixed all the problems / incomplete features with this app (after the deadline), see ['v2' branch instead](htts)

 ## Old README
 ~~Unfortunately, I let the scope of this project creep too wide to wrap it up in a satisfactory way by the deadline.
-However, you can see a live, semi-working demo of what I have, here: ~~ https://shopify2021-57nddaoela-ue.a.run.app
+However, you can see a live, semi-working demo of what I have, here~~ https://shopify2021-57nddaoela-ue.a.run.app

 Feature completion